Caring for the County’s parks, gardens and designed landscapes

 We are researching his work in Northamptonshire.
 For the latest news, see Celebrating Humphry Repton 2018 >

-For details of more past and present, see Events & lectures >
+For details of past and future events, see Events & lectures >

 Planting a tree with the help of Capability Brown